 If any of us could only live half as much as Frank did each day that he marched off into the world, there would be no such thing as premature death.

-Frank’s early demise is certainly our loss, not his.
-He ended every day with plenty.
+Frank’s early demise is certainly our loss, but not his.
+He ended every single day with plenty.
 I miss him already.